-My name is Catherine Mary Armstrong, and there are four things that you need to know about me:
+My name is Catherine Armstrong, and there are two things that you need to know about me:

-4) I am determined to become a social entrepreneur.
+2) I am determined to make the world a better place.

-I have a passion for problem-solving, learning, working hard, and building relationships.
-Through the relationships I have built thus far in life, I have come to the realization that the most important element of life is the people with whom you come in contact.
+I have a passion for solving problems, learning, working hard, and building relationships.
+The people with whom you come in contact each day are the most important part of your day.
 Because of this realization, I am determined to pursue social entrepreneurship and dedicate my career to helping others in any way I can.

-One of the many things I have learned from my former professor, Dr. Stephen Harper, is that there are more problems today than at any other point in time - which means there are more business opportunities today than at any other point in time.
-I believe technology and innovation are the only ways to provide effective solutions to the world’s problems.
-As tekMountain’s 2019 Global Ambassador, I will be traveling around the world to meet social entrepreneurs, hear their stories, learn why/how they fight the world's inequities and how they measure the impact of their actions.
+My mission for The Impact Observer is to bridge my knowledge gap and help others do the same by meeting social entrepreneurs, hearing their stories, learning why/how they fight the world's inequities, and learning how they measure the impact of their actions.
 From this primary research and much self-reflection throughout my journey, I hope to discover how I can fit into the international web of social entrepreneurship and make an impact on the lives of others.

 My personal website: Click Here